South African rand lifted by vaccine hopes; shrugs off downgrades

 S&P Global affirmed its rating on Friday.

+"Progress on various vaccine developments to protect against COVID-19 are fuelling investor risk-taking, with positioning increasing in perceived higher return assets," Investec Chief Economist Annabel Bishop said in a note.

+"While the rand seemingly shrugged off the rating downgrades ... market sentiment is highly fickle, and can easily collapse, returning the rand to weaker levels."

-The public finances of Africa's most industrialised economy were in bad shape before the COVID-19 pandemic and have deteriorated sharply since.
-This year's budget deficit is seen at more than 15% of GDP.
+South Africa's public finances were in bad shape before the COVID-19 pandemic and have deteriorated since.
+This year's budget deficit is expected to reach more than 15% of gross domestic product.

-Later in the week, investors will look to consumer and producer price index ZACPIY=ECI, ZAPPIY=ECI data for clues about price pressures in South Africa.
-Last week the central bank held its main lending rate ZAREPO=ECI at 3.5%.
-ZAREPO=ECI
+Stocks rose, also spurred by vaccine hopes and a strong half-year performance by index heavyweight Naspers Ltd NPNJn.J.

 ((alexander.winning@tr.com; +27 10 346 1076))